grigio/vim-sublime/README.md

 (Don't worry about the 'Monokai' error), quit and enter in `vim` again to apply the changes

 You can also add machine specific config to `~/.local.vim`

+For best results make sure your $TERM env variable is 256 colours; `export TERM=xterm-256color`

 **Note**: to have the correct font in the bottom bar you need a [Powerline](https://github.com/Lokaltog/powerline-fonts) font installed and selected in the terminal.